 - Social media ads have a high click-through rate — Social media ads have a 1.21% average click-through rate (CTR), close to Google ads’ CTR of 1.5%.

 - High ROI potential — Instagram takes the lead as the highest revenue-generating platform in 2023, with Facebook being a close second.
-And targeted advertising, trend analysis, and quality content creation as part of social media management can bring this to fruition.
+Targeted advertising, trend analysis, and quality content creation as part of social media management can bring this to fruition.

 - Social media is a cost-effective marketing strategy — Creating a social media account, posting regularly, and interacting with customers/followers involves zero costs (literally).
 To top it off, running social media ads is much cheaper than other paid ads.